department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/sitewide-crew-member-onboarding.md

 - [ ] Opt out of analytics for Platform's website by clicking https://depo-platform-documentation.scrollhelp.site/?internal-user-opt-out=true. **You will not get a confirmation message** and will have to do this for every browser and every time you clear cookies.

 #### Github for issue tracking and document sharing
-- [ ] [Intro to CMS Team Github](https://github.com/department-of-veterans-affairs/va.gov-cms#readme) - describes an overview of our project in terms of repositories and architecture
+- [ ] [Intro to CMS Team Github](https://github.com/department-of-veterans-affairs/va.gov-cms#readme) - describes an overview of the CMS product in terms of repositories and architecture
     - [ ] New to Github and markdown?
 [Learn about writing on Github](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github) or [watch a tutorial video](https://youtu.be/TBbtbKplUoc)

 #### Slack for instant messaging